MileHacker Logo

 Artistic Legacy

-The city boasts a strong artistic legacy, notably as the birthplace of José Guadalupe Posada.
+The city boasts a strong artistic legacy, notably as the origin of José Guadalupe Posada.
 This renowned engraver's work, especially his iconic "calaveras" (skeletons), including La Calavera Catrina, has become synonymous with Mexico's Day of the Dead celebrations.
 Visitors explore his legacy at the Museo José Guadalupe Posada.

 Diverse Economy